 Importance of symmetrical components:

-We can see that symmetrical components are a way of analyzing unbalanced phasors which arise due to faults.
+We can see those symmetrical components are a way of analyzing unbalanced phasors which arise due to faults.
 Converting a set of unbalanced phasors into sets of balanced components greatly simplifies our analysis and is helpful in performing fault calculations, power flow studies, and stability studies.

 Along with phasor values of current and voltage, the zero-sequence and negative sequence components are also an important input to protective relays that sense these values to decide the nature and type of the fault.